 Spitfire Studio Brass Professional by Spitfire Audio Review

-Today we are taking a look in our review at Spitfire Studio Brass Professional by Spitfire Audio.
-Spitfire Audio is known for their film composer ready orchestral instruments libraries.
-At the time it as released many did view this library Spitfire’s entry into the ongoing Brass Wars.
+Today, we are looking at our review at Spitfire Studio Brass Professional by Spitfire Audio.
+Spitfire Audio is known for its film composer-ready orchestral instruments libraries.
+At the time it was released many did view this library Spitfire’s entry into the ongoing Brass Wars.
 It turned out that this brass library was much different from the competition.

-You use the download and install tool provided by Spitfire and register the downloaded libraries in Native Instruments Native Access using the provided serial.
+Using the provided serial, you use the download and install tool provided by Spitfire and register the downloaded libraries in Native Instruments Native Access.
 Kontakt or Kontakt Player 5.6.8 or higher is required.
-During install you need over 226 GB and the library itself does require a bit more than 113 GB.
+During installation you need over 226 GB and the library itself does require a bit more than 113 GB.

 Core and Pro Version compared